michaelyuen/pizza-pagination/README.md

-# pizzanation
+# pznation
-🍕A pizza pagination component.
+🍕 A pizza pagination component.